Yusuf-M-Mirza/Project-2/README.md

 - Although not available in this dataset, I would want to conduct a further investigation into what percentage of each shift is spent seated at a desk.
 The hypothesis we could propose is:
   - **_"A greater proportion of work spent seated at a desk correlates to a greater proportion of MSDs"_**

 - The solution I would propose is to make greater investments into more ergonomic working arrangements for all employees.
 This [study](https://www.mdpi.com/2077-0383/14/9/3034?utm_source=chatgpt.com) showed a meaningful impact across the back, shoulders, neck and wrists; and this [study](https://www.emerald.com/shr/article/doi/10.1108/shr.2011.37210cab.006/354856/Reducing-the-impact-on-employers-and-employees-of) proved a 22:1 return on investment shown in increased productivity (coupled with a physiotherapist phone triage).

+- This will reduce the need for employees to take time off or leave the company altogether, thereby lowering employee turnover.

 ### Mental Illness
 - **_"Current working conditions at Thasos contribute greatly towards the development of mental illness."_**

 - **Onsite employees are ~9% more likely to develop a mental health condition than both Remote _and_ Hybrid employees.** Although seemingly small, the difference is shown to be statistically significant in Figure 7.

-- Figure 8 shows how social isolation can affect mental health, with either extreme being detrimental, suggesting a Hybrid working arrangement is the most beneficial.
+- Figure 8 shows how social isolation can affect mental health, with either extreme being detrimental, suggesting a Hybrid working arrangement is the most beneficial, with a majority focus on working in the office.

 <div align="center">
   <img src="https://i.imgur.com/KAQoFtG.png" alt="TfL Cycle Hire" width="500" />